Form elements - submit, image, button and CSS

 Submit form button can be created by several ways.
 Except element <input type="submit" />, it is possible to use graphic button <input type="image" />, or element <button>.
 Animation is provided for submit and button (image is not supported).
 Style of animation differs according to type of browser and according to type of element.
 Somewhere only frame is changed as animation, elsewhere also inner content of button is shifted.
 Safari changes color of entire buttons.

-Default look without any CSS class or attribute.
-Size and appearance of element submit depend upon browser type.
-Light box round some variant of element mark out default margin, consequently needed space, which this element occupies.
-When attribute value contains very long text, rendering of rounded corners in XP become biased.
+In the first row of screenshot is default look of element without any CSS class or attribute.
+Size and look of element submit depend upon browser type.
+When attribute value contains very long text, rounded corners in XP become biased.
 Expilcit set-up of property width corrects rendering.
+For Safari button in active state is displayed.
+Default height of submit button in IE is 2 pixels higher compared with browsers display.

-Setting dimensions of button by help of style properties do not make problem in any browser.
-When precision in pixels is not required, then attribute size is good solution for button size setting.
-Attribute size indicates count "average characters".
-By this way specified width and height is not uniform in different browsers (in pixels).
-Safari screenshot displays button in active state.
+Setting dimensions of button by help of CSS properties do not make problem in any browser.
+When pixel precision is not required, then attribute size is good solution for button size setting.
+Attribute size indicates "average characters" count.
+By this way specified width differs by browsers (in pixels).

-When unified crossbrowser shape of submit button is required, property background switchover the look of button to type of classic, similar in Win2000.
-Result isn't identical buttons in diverse browsers, but they look quite similar.
+When unified crossbrowser shape of submit button is required, property background switchover the look of button to classic type, similar in Win2000.
+Result is not identical buttons in different browsers, but they look quite similar.

-Last row of screenshots is created by element Button.
+Last row of screenshots is created by help of element button.
 This type of element can contain both text and image (icon).
 Unfortunately incorrect processing of element button at form submitting in IE restricts practical use to form with one submit button, ergo when server script do not test name of submit element.

 Atributes of element submit